Riding Through History: The Legacy of the Silver Spurs Rodeo in Kissimmee, FL

 At 7:30 pm sharp, watch the sport of rodeo’s seven traditional events: bull riding, bareback riding, saddle bronc riding, tie-down roping, team roping, steer wrestling, and women’s barrel racing.

-Between the seven traditional events, you’ll also see acts throughout the night from a rodeo clown, witness a performance from the junior Silver Spurs Quadrille Team, and see junior bull riders and barrel racers compete in the arena!
+Between the seven traditional events, you’ll also see acts throughout the night, including a rodeo clown, a performance from the junior Silver Spurs Quadrille Team, and junior bull riders and barrel racers competing in the arena!

 The Legacy Continues